alongubkin/phonertc/README.md

 ## PhoneRTC

-PhoneRTC is a standalone video/voice chat solution for PhoneGap based on WebRTC.
+PhoneRTC is an open-source standalone video/voice chat solution for PhoneGap based on WebRTC.

 ### How does PhoneRTC differ from OpenTok, Weemo, etc?